 The fact that Hasan Pasha experiences his prophetic vision while encamped at Görösgál is not coincidental.
-The spirits of slain gazis were thought to be capable of performing miracles so their graves often became sites of pilgrimage and sacred spaces where the miraculous could, and did, occur (Gokyay, 1993, 420).
+The spirits of slain gazis were thought to be capable of performing miracles, so their graves often became sites of pilgrimage and sacred spaces, where the miraculous could, and did, occur (Gokyay 1993:420).
 However, the indirect reference to Görösgál in the Nagykanizsa gazavatnames performs a number of specific functions.
 Firstly, the siege of Görösgál can be read as a metaphor for, or parallel to, the siege of Nagykanizsa: a small number of men are left in an important castle while the main force is elsewhere.
 Moreover, the soldiers of Görösgál, like Hasan Pasha and his men, prefer a last desperate assault to surrender, and their bravery and faith are rewarded through their ultimate victory.
-Perhaps most importantly though, the citation of key places such as Szigetvár and Görösgál not only construct a physical cartography, but also primarily map a spiritual and cultural world and aid the imagination of a specific geography of communal memory.
+Perhaps most importantly, though, the citation of key places such as Szigetvár and Görösgál not only constructs a physical cartography, but also, and primarily, maps a spiritual and cultural world and aids the imagination of a specific geography of communal memory.
 In particular, references to sites of important battles aid mythification and create a specific territorial symbolism.
 Szigetvár and Görösgál are not mentioned in order that the audience can locate Nagykanizsa on a physical map, rather they locate the siege of Nagykanizsa on a cultural map of famous sieges, desperate last sorties, and Ottoman and Hungarian heroes.
-The Ottoman siege of Szigetvár in 1566 is particularly resonant as it was the site of a significant Ottoman victory and the place where Sultan Süleyman died.
-Szigetvár, was also, and still is, of cultural significance for Hungarian audiences as it was where the Hungarian hero Miklós Zrínyi achieved mythical status for courageously leading a last desperate charge from the castle during the 1566 Ottoman siege – providing another parallel for Hasan Pasha’s courageous, but rather desperate defence of the castle.
-Narratives of Ottoman victories in the Balkans, particularly those in the gazavatname genre do not always unproblematically glorify Ottoman warriors and demonise or ‘otherise’ local, enemy commanders and soldiers.
-Instead the heterodox, ethno-cultural and religiously diverse nature of the Ottoman-Habsburg borderlands sometimes led to a limited celebration of the qualities and bravery of the enemy other, and a more inclusive imagination of identities of self.
-Miklós Zrínyi is recalled in the Nagykanizsa gazavatnames not only through references to Szigetvár castle, but also in the naming in these works of György Zrínyi, the Hungarian captain-general of the Habsburg border fortresses at the end of the sixteenth century, as Zirinoğlu or son of Zrínyi.
+The Ottoman siege of Szigetvár in 1566 is particularly resonant, as it was the site of a significant Ottoman victory and the place where Sultan Süleyman died.
+Szigetvár was also, and still is, of cultural significance for Hungarian audiences, as it was where the Hungarian hero Miklós Zrínyi achieved mythical status for courageously leading a last desperate charge from the castle during the 1566 Ottoman siege – providing another parallel for Hasan Pasha’s courageous, but rather desperate, defence of the castle.
+Narratives of Ottoman victories in the Balkans, particularly those in the gazavatname genre, do not always unproblematically glorify Ottoman warriors and demonize or ‘otherize’ local, enemy commanders and soldiers.
+Instead, the heterodox, ethno-cultural and religiously diverse nature of the Ottoman-Habsburg borderlands sometimes led to a limited celebration of the qualities and bravery of the enemy other, and a more inclusive imagination of identities of self.
+Miklós Zrínyi is recalled in the Nagykanizsa gazavatnames not only through references to Szigetvár castle, but also in the naming of György Zrínyi, the Hungarian captain-general of the Habsburg border fortresses at the end of the sixteenth century, as Zirinoğlu or son of Zrínyi.

-Hasan Pasha’s interpretation of the strange bird phenomenon at Görösgál similarly contributes to the mapping of a heterodox spiritual cartography in that it reminds the audience of the kesik-baş, or severed head event described above and consequently creates a parallel between the prophetic vision of Hasan Pasha and the miraculous deed of Deli Mehmed.
+Hasan Pasha’s interpretation of the strange bird phenomenon at Görösgál similarly contributes to the mapping of a heterodox spiritual cartography, in that it reminds the audience of the kesik-baş, or severed-head event described above, and consequently creates a parallel between the prophetic vision of Hasan Pasha and the miraculous deed of Deli Mehmed.
 It also creates an intertextual link to the whole genre of kesik-baş literature and concomitant assumptions about the spiritual powers and abilities of key protagonists in these tales.
-This, in turn, increases the mystical nature of the tale and the spiritual standing of the eponymous hero as well as situating it firmly in the context of famous military exploits on the Rumeli border.
+This, in turn, increases the mystical nature of the tale and the spiritual standing of the eponymous hero, as well as situating it firmly in the context of famous military exploits on the Rumeli border.